top of page

 • Medication management and administration

-• Monitoring vital signs and medical equipment
+• Monitoring of vital signs and medical equipment

-• Post-surgical care
+• Post-surgical recovery support

-• Chronic disease monitoring
+• Chronic disease monitoring and intervention

 • Catheter and colostomy care